57130500006/mfec_assignment_java/README.md

 # mfec_assignment_java
-this is assignment for testing to mfec and this project is reactjs created for reading json file
+this is assignment for testing to mfec and this project is created by JAVA for calculating call bill from log file and export list of data phone to json file